Amirarsalan-sn/AI_learning_system/README.md

 ## Final Project of Software Engineering course - Fall 2024
 ### Frontend
-In this branch, we develop the project's frontend.
+In this branch, we develop the project's frontend with the React framework.